 Each one of these visas has its own specific requirements and lengths that you’re going to need to be mindful of while you’re there.

 If you’re a temporary resident or looking to build up your necessary years for permanent residency, you’re going to need a Permesso di Soggiorno, or temporary residents permit.
-This ranges invalidity but tends to be up to three years before you need to reapply.

 If you’ve lived in Italy for five uninterrupted years, you can apply for a permanent resident card or Carta di Soggiorno.